Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Master Thief (MPMM).md

 aliases: ["Master Thief"]
 ---
 # Master Thief
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-174, Volo's Guide to Monsters p.
-216*
+174*

 Master thieves are known for perpetrating daring heists.
 They tend to develop a romanticized reputation.
 A master thief might "retire" from hands-on work to run a thieves' guild, spearhead some covert enterprise, or enjoy a quiet life of luxury.